 Ms. Tosheva is a Registered Mental Health Counselor Intern and is currently completing her supervision hours for LMHC licensure.
 Ms. Tosheva moved from Bulgaria to the United States of America in 1999.
 She has a Master's Degree in Clinical Psychology from the University of Tulsa, OK.
 Before coming to Northeast Florida State Hospital she was employed as a Behavioral Specialist and a Counselor at the maximum security forensic facility of North Florida Evaluation and Treatment Center for 10 years.
-Ms. Tosheva's past experiences centered around working with male adults with severe and persistent mental illness who were deemed Incompetent to Proceed and Not

-Guilty by Reason of Insanity.
+Ms. Tosheva's past experiences centered around working with male adults with severe and persistent mental illness who were deemed Incompetent to Proceed and Not Guilty by Reason of Insanity.
 She has also provided individual, group therapy and assessment in outpatient settings to children and families through Volunteers of America, Oklahoma.
 She enjoys group therapies and integrating CBT and experiential approaches.
-She enjoys watching SciFi, spending time with her dogs, and her newly acquired pet, a box turtle named Bertha after the infamous WWI cannonball, which is now displayed in a Serbian museum in Belgrade, not far from Ms. Tosheva's native Bulgaria
+She enjoys watching SciFi, spending time with her dogs.